Hill Hall 631

 I am a cultural anthropologist.
 My ethnographically-based work focuses on the politics of inequality, particularly in Brazil.
 My work also touches on science and technology studies; race and ethnicity; war and violence; governance and citizenship; social movements; and the politics of expertise.
 My major research and writing projects include:

 Constellations of Inequality

-Inequality, Mobility, and Precarity in Contemporary Brazil
+Mobility, Precarity, and Politics in Urban Brazil

 Anthropology and War